Breastfeeding myths are everywhere…so beware.

 The Reality: Breast milk is hand-down the best food for your baby.
 It even changes as your baby grows!

 This is one of the most common breastfeeding myths.
 However, there is just the right amount of iron for your baby in breast milk and it absorbs better that the iron in formula or other foods.
-In some cases, formulas actually have too much iron.
+In some cases, formulas actually have too much iron and cannot be properly absorbed by your baby’s body.
+It can even stain their teeth!

-The Reality: While they are always trying to change formulas to be a bit more like breast milk, they do not have many important things, such as living cells, hormones, antibodies, and enzymes, that breast milk has.
+The Reality: This is not even close to true (see recent studies).
+While they are always trying to change formulas to be a bit more like breast milk, they do not have many important things, such as living cells, hormones, antibodies, and enzymes, that breast milk has.

 Also, formulas can contain too much iron, aluminum, cadmium, manganese, and protein as well and are harder for your little one to digest!